Home > Best Places in Delhi

 Just beyond the invisible border of New Delhi, the inner southern suburbs are home to the sort of affluent residences and swanky hotels that couldn’t be built in New Delhi or want to be located in Old Delhi.
 Conveniently about halfway between the airport and city center, Chanakyapuri (also known as the Diplomatic Enclave), provides wide streets (still, with plenty of traffic), but few tourist facilities nearby.
 Most hotels are within a walk or quick auto-rickshaw trip of the excellent metro system for connections to the airport and downtown, and are close to a major attraction: Qutub Minar, the prime showcase of Delhi’s Islamic heritage.

 This suburb was built to service the airport terminals, only 3km away.
 With no housing – just top-end hotels, vast malls, and numerous restaurants – it does lack charm, but is also devoid of the traffic, crowds, pollution, and poverty rampant across Old and New Delhi.
 With uncommonly wide streets, shady footpaths, and minimal traffic, Aerocity is ideal for families and those visiting India or Delhi for the first time.
-As well as convenience to the major air transport hub for northern India, most sights in the city center are easily accessible via a dedicated express metro service free of urban masses.
+As well as convenience to the major air transport hub for northern India, most sights in the city center are easily accessible via a dedicated express metro service.

 All Delhi Hotel Reviews